goutamsaums/mlsi-summer-internship-2026/Day1_NumPy/notes.md

 X, Y = np.meshgrid(x, y)
 ```

-Learned:
+### Learned

-* Meshgrids are useful for plotting and mathematical surfaces
+* Meshgrids are useful for plotting
+* Helpful for mathematical surfaces and visualization

 ---